 The problems that orphan pets face are very real issues that we are actively working to solve each day and we need your help to do so!
 Each year on Remember Me Thursday®, Helen Woodward Animal Center unites animal lovers to increase awareness about the many available loving pets, encourage adoption and decrease euthanasia.
-Sadly, more than 1 million pets are euthanized annually around the world and millions of wonderful pets are waiting to be adopted in shelters across the United States and worldwide.
+Sadly, millions of pets are euthanized annually around the world and millions of wonderful pets are waiting to be adopted in shelters across the United States and worldwide.

 Email entries to: [email protected]